inkVerb/VIP/101-shell/Lesson-04.md

 *gedit: Reload abcd*

-*Note this format "includes" the text of any file as if it was text of the script itself*
+*Note this format "includes" or "sources" the text of any file as if it was text of the script itself*

 ```sh
 . some/file/with/text/to/be/included